 Oracle OpenWorld is a fall event that sprawls over a lot of territory – figuratively in terms of the IT landscape and, if you’re in San Francisco, literally.
 My focus here is on the ERP portion of the company’s software portfolio.

 Sage Intacct recently held its annual user group meeting.
 The cloud financial management software service provider targets rapidly growing small- and midsize services companies.
 Within this broad category, Sage Intacct focuses on verticals including software, financial services, healthcare, nonprofits, wholesale and franchisers.

 Longview recently completed the acquisition of Tidemark Systems, a planning software vendor.
 Longview Plan powered by Tidemark is a suite of cloud-based applications that enable corporations to plan, assess performance and communicate results more effectively.
 The software facilitates what Ventana Research calls “continuous planning.”
 This is a highly collaborative, action-oriented approach to planning that relies on frequent, short cycles to rapidly create and update integrated company-wide operational and financial plans.
 This structural approach makes it easy for individual business functions to create their own plans while enabling headquarters to connect those plans to create a unified view.
 Viewed in the long term, this acquisition provides Longview with a platform that will enable it to apply its existing on-premises intellectual property to a broader suite of web-based performance management and tax applications.

-Topics: Mobile, Office of Finance, Recurring Revenue, cloud computing, Continuous Planning, revenue recognition, Business Intelligence, Collaboration, HRMS, Sales Performance Management, Workforce Management, analytics, Financial Performance Management, Price and Revenue Management, ERP and Continuous Accounting, Sales Planning and Analytics, revenue recognition
+Topics: Mobile, Office of Finance, Recurring Revenue, Continuous Planning, Analytics, Business Intelligence, Financial Performance Management, Price and Revenue Management, ERP and Continuous Accounting, Sales Planning and Analytics, revenue recognition